karanspot/is-spot-workloads/README.md

 Namespaces Excluded: 'kube-system', ['spot-system']

-Starting to scan Deployments across all namespaces except 'kube-system' and '['spot-system']' ...
+Starting to scan Deployments and PDBs across all namespaces except 'kube-system' and '['spot-system']' ...

 #########################################################################
 Results: